costin/es-mllib-poc/spark_examples.md

 # Naive Bayes and SVM for sentiment classification

-Run
+To train classifiers for the movie review dataset run

 ```
 ./gradlew execute -PmainClass=poc.MovieReviewsClassifier

 ```

-or, for the bigger dataset
+and for the tweet dataset

 ```